Mutagenicity

 EU Commission To Prepare Article 55(3) Derogations For Ethylene Oxide In Archive Protection By June 2026

-The European Commission aims to finalize Article 55(3) derogations for ethylene oxide use in archive protection by June 2026.
-This highlights the extremely narrow scope for continued use of this high-risk substance, reinforcing the need for industry to prioritize alternatives for all but the most essential applications.
+The European Commission is moving to finalize targeted derogations for ethylene oxide use in cultural heritage preservation by mid-2026.
+This development underscores the increasingly narrow scope for continued use of this substance, reinforcing the necessity for industry to prioritize alternative solutions across all sectors.

 circabc.europa.euEuropean UnionEuropean Union